Chapter 12.05

 12.05.200 Septage management.

-(a) Submit monthly reports on forms approved by the Health Officer that record septage removal and disposal;
+(1) Submit reports on forms approved by the Health Officer; and

 12.05.210 Developments, subdivisions and minimum land area requirements.

-(2) Drainfields and reserve areas shall be shown on the plat map prior to final plat approval.
+(a) Drainfields and reserve areas for subdivisions that will use OSS systems shall be depicted on the plat map prior to final plat approval.

-(3) The Health Officer shall require complete installation of the public sewerage system prior to final approval of a development or permitted use (as defined by this Chapter and Chapter 14.01 SCC).
-As an alternative to construction, the developer may provide a performance bond in favor of the Health Department and sign an agreement with the Health Department.
+(4) As an alternative to construction of transport lines that are off-site for OSS, or public sewer transport lines and stubs to each parcel, the developer may provide a performance bond in favor of the Health Department and sign an agreement with the Health Department.
 The bond and agreement shall meet the following conditions:

-(b) The bond or assignment of savings shall be on a satisfactory form and in an amount based on an estimate prepared by a professional engineer or certified designer plus thirty-five (35) percent (twenty (20) percent for a two (2) year inflationary period, ten (10) percent for contract expenditure and five (5) percent for administrative costs);
+(b) The bond shall be on a satisfactory form and in an amount based on an estimate prepared by a professional engineer or certified designer plus 35 percent.
+(This percentage is made up of 20 percent for a two-year inflationary period, 10 percent for contract expenditures and five percent for administrative costs);

 (d) Release of the bond or assignment will occur only after: